 In other words, your analytics tools should not be treated like a live stream of a sporting event.
 You should use it when you’re conducting your periodic reviews, or when you’re hunting for specific improvements.
 But you shouldn’t be monitoring it to spot, say, a sudden spike in 404 errors, or a sudden failure of the platform the site is on.

 For those types of events, you should automatically receive notifications or alerts.
 If you use Google Analytics, those are easy to set up.

-Once you’re there, click on “+ NEW ALERT” to start creating notifications based on your criteria.
-The setup is relatively painless, but thinking through the top 6 alerts that you need without creating clutter on your email can be daunting when you’re just starting out.
+Once you’re under Custom Alerts, click on “Manage custom alerts” and then “+ NEW ALERT” to start creating notifications based on your criteria.
+The setup is relatively painless, but thinking through the top alerts that you need without creating clutter on your email can be daunting when you’re just starting out.

 Hopefully, the suggestions below will help.

 Before you get to alerts for various parts of the user’s journey, you probably want to ensure that both your tracking scripts and your actual site are functioning properly.
 This notification will do just that.

 This alert tells you when your site has stopped working, or your analytics scripts stopped firing properly.
 With any luck, it’s the latter, but you’ll know that there’s something serious to investigate either way.